 The proposal adds § 18.2-308.1:6 to the Code of Virginia, relating to the possession or transportation of firearms by persons convicted of certain offenses.
-Under the proposal, any person who knowingly and intentionally purchases, possesses or transports a firearm following two or more misdemeanor convictions for an assault and battery of a family or household member or substantially similar offenses under the laws of any other state or of the United States when the offense occurred on or after July 1, 2020, would be guilty of a Class 1 misdemeanor.
+Under the proposal, any person who knowingly and intentionally purchases, possesses or transports a firearm following a misdemeanor conviction for (i) stalking (§ 18.2-60.3), (ii) sexual battery (§ 18.2-67.4), (iii) assault and battery of a family or household member, (iv) simple assault which was committed because of the victim's race, religious conviction, color, or national origin, or (v) an offense substantially similar to clause (i), (ii), (iii), or (iv) under the laws of any other state or of the United States, when the offense occurred on or after July 1, 2020, would be guilty of a Class 1 misdemeanor.
 The proposal includes a process for a court to restore firearm rights for affected individuals.